soft4good/poorman-migrations/README.md

 **\<environment\>:** development | staging | production | etc...

 **\<artifact_name\>:** Required for `<task=gen:migration>`, the name of the migration (e.g. 'new_user_fields')

+#### setup

+You should run this task as part of the installation step.
+It will interactively create a `.env` file with the credentials to the database provided by you and the base `db` directory.

 #### init